Originally posted November 8th, 2019, editied and updated June 22nd, 2022.

 Want to know more about the author?

-To read more about Betty Valentine you can visit her on Twitter and you can buy the book here.
-You can also read her profile on her publisher’s website, Green Cat, here.
+To read more about Betty Valentine you can visit her on Twitter.
+You can also read her profile on her publisher’s website, Green Cat Books, here.
 She recommends this publisher for new and emerging authors and I greatly appreciate her sharing this resource with the writing community.

 “A Twist of Starlight” is available now through Green Cat Books and Amazon.

 The follow-up, “A Twist in Stone,” is available now through Green Cat Books and Amazon.